eMapR/LT-GEE/README.md

 var fitted = LTarray.arraySlice(0, 2, 3); // slice out the fitted values row
 ```

-The GEE arraySlice function takes the dimension you want to subset and the start and end points along the dimension to extract
+The GEE `arraySlice` function takes the dimension you want to subset and the start and end points along the dimension to extract as inputs.

-Here we sliced out the year and fitted rows as lists.

-LandTrendr array slicing

 ### RMSE

-The 'rmse' band is a scalar value that is the root mean square error between the original values and the segmentation-fitted values
+The 'rmse' band is a scalar value that is the root mean square error between the original values and the segmentation-fitted values.

 It can be subset like this: